Questions Persist About Vatican Finances, Real Estate

 “It would be so simple to eliminate the corruption: change the people and obey the rules,” said the second Register source.
 “Changing the structures helps as that creates control and vigilance, checks and balances, but it’s senseless to do that if people who control the assets, human resources, employee contracts and so on, are the same corrupt people as before, the so-called ‘old guard.’”

-In addition to Archbishop Galantino and Claudia Ciocca, the Register contacted Archbishop Peña Parra and the Holy

-See Press office asking if they could confirm the existence of the Swiss accounts, APSA’s foreign real estate portfolio, and the full reasons for the PwC audit cancellation.
-None of these parties replied to the Register’s queries for clarification regarding on these matters.
+In addition to Archbishop Galantino and Claudia Ciocca, the Register contacted Archbishop Peña Parra and the Holy See Press office asking if they could confirm the existence of the Swiss accounts, APSA’s foreign real estate portfolio, and the full reasons for the PwC audit cancellation.
+None of these parties replied to the Register’s queries for clarification regarding these matters.